 - a) Delay of Time A .01 point.
-After 3 minutes competitor will be disqualified. - b) Exceeds time limit Disqualification - c) Props in divisions Disqualification. - d) Equipment abuse .03 per occurrence. - e) Protest penalty losing the protest. - f) Continuing to protest, after decision has been made; and - g) Dropping or throwing a Weapon down: - I. In division Disqualification - II.
+After 3 minutes the competitor will be disqualified.

+- b) Exceeds time limit Disqualification

+- c) Props in divisions Disqualification.

+- d) Equipment abuse .03 per occurrence.

+- e) Protest penalty losing the protest.

+- f) Continuing to protest, after decision has been made; and

+- g) Dropping or throwing a Weapon down:

+- I. In division Disqualification

+- II.
 Runoff, Grand, or Finals .05 per judge, per occurrence.
-On 2nd drop competitor is Disqualification.
-Competitor is only scored is they finished their routine - h) Weapons strikes the Group Disqualification. - i) Equipment Abuse .02. - j) A portion of a Weapon leaves the ring area (Sword's Sheath or second Weapon); - I. Leave the ring area .02 - II.
-Strikes anyone in Group Disqualification - k) Altering a Weapon Competitor scores can be lowered. - I) Boundary Rule without the request to exceed ring boundary: - I. The weapon goes between or over the group's body or head .05 - II.
-The weapon hits anyone, in the group, who is outside of the ring Disqualification. - m) Starting a Form or Weapon routine over .05. - n) Moves that are illegal for the type of routine (Traditional, Creative, Musical, Extreme) a downgrade of the form or weapon routine, or upon unanimous vote of the judges, a "no score" as a form inappropriate for the division. - o) Routine is incorrect for the division Extreme moves in Creative Disqualification - p) Weapon Breaks separates into 2 or more sections Disqualification - q) Weapons Cracks Does Not separate into 2 or more pieces NOT a penalty.
-The competitor may have their score lowered, if, in the opinion of the judges, the Crack impacted the execution of the form or the effectiveness of the weapon. - r) Traditional Challenge only: All are Disqualification's - I. Doing a non-traditional form (altered or made up); - II.
+On the 2nd drop the competitor is Disqualification.
+Competitor is only scored is they finished their routine

+- h) Weapons strikes the Group Disqualification.

+- i) A portion of a Weapon leaves the ring area (Sword's Sheath or second Weapon);

+- I. Leave the ring area .02

+- II.
+Strikes anyone in Group Disqualification - j) Altering a Weapon Competitor scores can be lowered. - a) Boundary Rule without the request to exceed ring boundary: - I. The weapon goes between or over the group's body or head .05 - II.
+The weapon hits anyone, in the group, who is outside of the ring Disqualification. - m) Starting a Form or Weapon routine over .05. - n) Moves that are illegal for the type of routine (Traditional, Creative, Musical, Extreme) a downgrade of the form or weapon routine, or upon unanimous vote of the judges, a "no score" as a form inappropriate for the division. - o) Routine is incorrect for the division Extreme moves in Creative or traditional forms or traditional weapons routines in the musical forms and musical weapons divisions a downgrade of the form or weapon routine, or upon majority vote of the judges, a "no score" as a form inappropriate for the division. - p) Weapon Breaks separates into 2 or more sections Disqualification - q) Weapons Cracks Does Not separate into 2 or more pieces NOT a penalty.
+The competitor may have their score lowered, if, in the opinion of the judges, the Crack impacted the execution of the form or the effectiveness of the weapon. - r) Traditional Challenge only: All are Disqualifications - Doing a non-traditional form (altered or made up); - II.
 Kia rule not followed (too many or not enough); - III.
 Out of bounds. - IV.
 Sportsmanship not adhered to. - V. Excessive stance violation. - s) Music must NOT contain any cursing, explicit content, and/or racially or culturally insensitive lyrics -Disqualification

-VII.13.
+I.13.
 TIE-BREAKER PROCESS